cp-algorithms/cp-algorithms/src/algebra/sieve-of-eratosthenes.md

 ##Sieving by the odd numbers only

-Since all the even numbers, except $2$, are composite, we can stop woking on even numbers at all.
+Since all the even numbers, except $2$, are composite, we can stop checking even numbers at all.
 Instead, we need to operate with odd numbers only.

 Firstly, it will allow us to shorten the needed memory in half.
 Secondly, it will reduce the number of operations performing by algorithm approximately in half.